exploring deep learning approaches with f-mnist

 png

-Next, we evaluate a deeper network with more hidden layers.
+next, a deeper net with more hidden layers.

 class DeepNetwork(nn.Module):